derfsss/bboot/README.rst

 Troubleshooting
 ===============

-BBoot uses serial output to log all messages so look for errors there.
-On QEMU it can be redirected with -serial stdio or similar.
+BBoot uses serial output by default to log all messages so look for errors there.
+On QEMU it can be redirected with -serial stdio or appear in a virtual console window.
 On real hardware it should set 115200,8,N,1.
 These parameters are now hard coded in drivers/uart8250mem.c.
-For explanation of the debug messages printed during boot, see comment at the top brd_pegasos2.c.
+For explanation of the PCI configuration debug messages printed during boot, see comment at the top brd_pegasos2.c.

 Amiga file systems are case insensitive but BBoot is case sensitive so if a file is not found in Kickstart.zip check that its name matches what is in Kicklayout literally with no upper/lower case differences.
-In particular SFSFileSystem is sometimes written as SFSFilesystem.
+In particular SFSFileSystem is sometimes written as SFSFilesystem so either Kicklayout needs to be edited or the file renamed.

 Source
 ======